The Asset Management Review: Saudi Arabia

 i Equity capital markets

 In June 2015, foreign investors were permitted to directly own shares listed on the Tadawul through the QFI framework.
-The foreign ownership rules were twice liberalised in 2016, with further amendments becoming effective in January 2018.
 Only foreign institutions that have a minimum of US$500 million in assets under management and five years of experience will be permitted to register with the CMA as a QFI.
 Once registered, a QFI can purchase or arrange for its clients to purchase shares of companies listed on the Tadawul (except for six companies that have substantial real estate holdings in Mecca and Medina, where ownership of real property is limited to Saudi Arabian nationals).
 Holdings in a single company by a QFI or its clients will be limited to 10 per cent, and holdings in a single company by QFIs in the aggregate will be limited to 49 per cent.

 Prior to June 2015, foreign investors could participate in listed companies through swap arrangements only, which allowed investors to participate in the profits of the companies but did not provide for voting rights.
 It is expected that, as a result of the QFI framework, foreign investment in the Saudi Arabian stock market will grow from US$7 billion to nearly US$35 billion in the future.
-In addition to the QFI framework, the CMA more recently on 26 June 2019 announced the introduction of the Instructions for the Foreign Strategic Investors' Ownership in Listed Companies, which were widely welcomed as they pave the way for relaxing the regulatory framework for foreign investment in Saudi listed companies.
-Prior to the introduction of these instructions, foreign participation in the Tadawul was limited to investment through swap arrangements or under the QFI regime and subject to a maximum limit of 49 per cent of the share capital of a single company for all foreign investors.
-However, the newly introduced instructions allow non-financial entities to invest in Saudi listed companies and it is hoped that foreign strategic shareholders will be permitted to own shares in excess of 49 per cent of a company's share capital without being subject to overly restrictive lock-up periods.
+In addition to the QFI framework, the CMA announced on 26 June 2019 the introduction of the Instructions for the Foreign Strategic Investors' Ownership in Listed Companies, which were widely welcomed as they pave the way for relaxing the regulatory framework for foreign investment in Saudi listed companies.
+The newly introduced instructions allow non-financial entities to invest in Saudi listed companies and it is hoped that foreign strategic shareholders will be permitted to own shares in excess of 49 per cent of a company's share capital without being subject to overly restrictive lock-up periods.

 In February 2017, the CMA and Tadawul created the Parallel Market to allow for alternative and small-cap listings.
 This move was widely anticipated and well received, improves SMEs' access to capital and encourages better corporate governance.
-As of July 2020, more than 10 companies are listed on the Parallel Market, with the latest being Somu Real Estate Company whose approval for listing on the Parallel Market was announced by the CMA on 28 April 2020.
+As of July 2021, 10 companies are listed on the Parallel Market, with a number of companies that have been approved to list on the Parallel Market in recent months, with the latest being Canadian Medical Center Company whose approval for listing on the Parallel Market was announced by the CMA on 28 June 2021.

 In October 2016, the CMA's Real Estate Investment Traded Funds Instructions (REIT Regulations) were introduced, which allow managers to list certain public real estate funds on the Tadawul.
-As of the end of June 2020, the Tadawul is host to 17 listed REITs and it is widely expected that the REIT Regulations will further spur the real estate market in Saudi Arabia.
+As of the end of July 2021, the Tadawul is host to 17 listed REITs and it is widely expected that the REIT Regulations will further spur the real estate market in Saudi Arabia.
+Furthermore, the REIT Regulations were consolidated with the Real Estate Investment Funds Regulations as of 1 May 2021.

 In October 2018, the CMA issued the Closed-Ended Investment Traded Funds Instructions, which govern the establishment and listing of certain non-real estate funds on the Tadawul.
-Following the introduction of the REIT Regulations, it is anticipated that listing of private equity funds under these instructions will gain traction as retail investors are given exposure to privately held companies with minimal investment.
+The first fund to be established pursuant to these regulations is the Alkhabeer Diversified Income Traded Fund.
+It is anticipated that listing of private equity funds under these instructions will gain traction as retail investors are given exposure to privately held companies with minimal investment.
+Furthermore, the Closed-Ended Investment Traded Funds Instructions were consolidated with the Investment Funds Regulations as of 1 May 2021.

 ii Debt capital markets